ehauckdo/AIWoof/manual/AgentProgramming.md

 `dayStart(self)`: called at the start of the day.
 Returns `None`.

-`talk/whisper(self)`: should return a full sentence according to the protocol in the string format (the content builder library can be used to generate valid sentences).
+`talk/whisper(self)`: should return a full sentence according to the protocol in the string format (the content builder can be used to generate valid sentences).
 Returns `str`.

 `vote/attack/divine/guard(self)`: should return an ID (integer) of one of the agents.
 Returns `int`.